Honored. Speechless. Humbled.

 But how does one accept this award?
 Do I put on a fancy dress and stroll down the red carpet?
 Do I attend a luncheon where I will be awarded my trophy and required to give an acceptance speech?
 Nope!
 In order to accept this award, I must first give seven facts about myself and then nominate 15 other bloggers who have inspired me.
-In an effort to spice up this post, I was going to give you seven random and quirky facts that even my best friend doesn’t know, but then realized you might not even know the “general” facts; therefore, I will save the quirky ones for another blog post.
+In an effort to spice up this post, I was going to give you seven random and quirky facts that even my best friend’s are unaware of, but then realized I quickly realized that you might not even know the “general” facts; therefore, I will save the quirky ones for another blog post, which you can find here.
 So without further ado, let’s get this acceptance speech rollin’, shall we?
-Drum roll please…

-1. I love organizing (I inherited this from my Mommers).
+1. I love organizing!
 You will not find a “junk drawer” in my house because everything is organized and in its perfect place.
 This is almost borderline OCD.
-Furthermore, my label maker is my best friend and I derive much satisfaction after using it. therefore, if it can be labled, then it .
-With that being said, all of the file folders in my office are labeled, the spices in the spice cabinet have been labeled, the containers in the pantry are also sportin their own name tag, every single storage bin contains a labeled list of the contents inside, and I have even labeled my label maker.
-Just kidding on the last one, but I probably would if I knew no one would make fun of me.
+Furthermore, my label maker is my best friend and I derive much satisfaction after using it.
+Therefore, if it can be labeled, then it is.
+With that being said, all of the file folders in my office are labeled, the spices in the spice cabinet have been labeled, the containers in the pantry are also sporting their own name tag; and every single storage bin contains a labeled list of the contents held inside.
+Not to mention, I have even labeled my label maker.
+Just kidding on the last one; but I probably would if I knew no one would make fun of me.

 2. I must have chips (preferably Wavy Lays Hickory BBQ) smashed inside my sandwiches.
-In addition, if my sandwich does not poop out Mayonnaise when I take a bite, then there isn’t enough and so I must add more.
+In addition, if my sandwich does not poop out Mayonnaise when I take the first or second bite, then there isn’t enough and so I must add more.

 3. I shamefully drink at least one McDonald’s Diet Coke a day.
 I haven’t figured out what they lace it with, but whatever it is, I am highly addicted.
 You can sell all of my prized possessions and even make me eat dog food for a month, but PLEASE do not take away my daily Diet Cokes.